dominicva/image-processing-api/README.md

 - Get the code
 - Run `npm install`
 - In separate terminal windows run `npm run build` and `npm start`.
-These will transpile the TypseScript (in watch mode) and get the local host server ready at port 3000.
+These will transpile the TypeScript (in watch mode) and get the local host server ready at port 3000.